GRPM Research

 This year Grand Valley State University and the U.S. Fish and Wildlife Service will add to the research being conducted on the Grand River by assisting in mapping the Lower Grand River and building a habitat suitability index for juvenile Lake Sturgeon.

-During the middle Devonian (383 - 393 million years ago), Michigan was covered by a warm shallow sea.
+During the middle Devonian (383 – 393 million years ago), Michigan was covered by a warm shallow sea.
 The rock units that were deposited during this time are rich with marine invertebrate fossils and can be found throughout the state, but some of the best exposures are in rock quarries.
-The GRPM has been working with students from Grand Valley State University and Grand Rapids Community College to bulk sample middle Devonian shales and to describe all the animals preserved in an ecosystem using statistical analyses
+The GRPM has been working with students from Grand Valley State University and Grand Rapids Community College to bulk sample middle Devonian shales, identify all the invertebrates preserved, and look at ecological trends through time.

-The GRPM is a partner in the Vernal Pool Patrol and Michigan Vernal Pools Partnership programs with the Michigan Natural Features Inventor (MNFI) and Michigan Vernal.
-These programs work with citizen and professional scientists and community organizations to identify, map, monitor, and increase the awareness and protection of vernal pools across the state.
+The GRPM is a partner with the Michigan Vernal Pool Patrol.
+This program works with citizens, professional scientists, and community organizations to identify, map, monitor, and increase the awareness and protection of vernal pools across the state.
 Vernal pools are a special type of wetland that consist of small, shallow pools of water that typically fill in the spring and dry up during the summer or fall.
-Vernal pools do not have a permanent fish population, making them critical habitat for a number of invertebrate and amphibian species and important habitat for many other animal and plant species.
-The GRPM is helping with identifying, mapping, and surveying vernal pools in the greater Grand Rapids area with Dr. Cory Redman serving as a local coordinator for the Vernal Pool Patrol.
+Vernal pools are critical habitat for the reproduction of a number of invertebrate and amphibian species, and important habitat for many other animal and plant species.
+The GRPM is helping with mapping and surveying vernal pools in the greater Grand Rapids area with Dr. Cory Redman serving as the Kent County Coordinator for the Vernal Pool Patrol.

 Universal Design